The ESA Foundation is offering grants for game dev programs that benefit kids

 The Foundation is openly seeking letters of inquiry and applications for a limited amount of 2018 grants as part of its bid to support young Americans and encourage positive social impact through the use of video games.

-In addition to being a tax-exempt organization, those making the grant request must be seeking funding for a program that would be made available either nationwide or in at least two states, benefits Americans between the ages of 7-18, and utilizes technology or video games in an educational way.
+In addition to being a tax-exempt organization, those making the grant request must be seeking funding for a program that would be made available at least two states, benefits Americans between the ages of 7-18, and utilizes technology or video games in an educational way.

 The ESA Foundation says that first-time grantees may receive as much as $50,000, but that the amount requested should accurately reflect the project’s costs.